 Pre-design and conceptual plan for new recreation facility that includes site selection and public engagement.

 - Recreation Facility Pre-Planning Final Report was presented to council November 20, 2019.
 Council accepted the report and directed administration to proceed with the next phase of planning a new recreation facility for Dawson.

 - Discussion with Infrastructure Development Branch regarding funding for facility is ongoing.

-- Plan to continue to move forward still in discussion, next stage will be to release an RFP for project management for this facility.
+- Plans to continue to move forward still in discussion, next stage will be to release an RFP for project management for this facility.